Integrated Planning - Distributed Training

 Command and Control Integration

-Also integral to true collaboration is the ability to integrate with existing C2 and simulation systems.
-EON comes packaged with Calytrix's established LVC Game product which allows transfer of data between the EON simulation engine and well known C2 and simulation systems such as JSAF, OneSAF and BI Simulation's VBS.
+Also integral to true collaboration was the ability to integrate with existing C2 and simulation systems.
+EON was packaged with Calytrix's established LVC Game product which allowed transfer of data between the EON simulation engine and well known simulation systems such as JSAF, OneSAF and BI Simulation's VBS.